i4Ds/STIX_python_PUB023/README.md

 ```
 pip3 install numpy xmltodict PyQt5 pyqtchart scipy pymongo
 ```
+### 2. On windows
+  A guide to install python3 and pip3 is available at https://vgkits.org/blog/pip3-windows-howto/

-### How to use
+### 3. How to use
-1. Command line parser
+#### 3.1 Running as a command line parser
 ```
 python3 applications/parser.py -i <RAW_DATA_FILENAME> -o <OUTPUT>  -v  <Verbose level>
 ```

-2. Using the parser in your own code.
-Here are several examples
+### 3.2 Embeding the parser in your own code.
+Here are several examples.
 Example 1

-Parsing a raw data file and writting packets to a python pickle file.
+Parsing a raw data file and writting packets to a python pickle file

 ```
 #!/usr/bin/python3